How Does LendingTree Get Paid?

 LendingTree’s editorial team calculates each rating based on a review of information available on the lender’s website.
 Lenders receive a half-point on the “offers standard mortgage products” criterion if they offer only two of the three standard loan programs (conventional, FHA and VA).
 In some cases, additional information was provided by a lender representative.

 Chase allows you to start the application process online, and you can view updated mortgage rates.
-Chase also has several online tools, such as mortgage calculators, affordability calculators and homebuyer assistance program databases.
+Chase also has several online tools, including mortgage calculators, affordability calculators and homebuyer assistance program databases.

 Chase is a legitimate lender that offers mortgages in all 50 states.
 It’s one of the largest mortgage originators in the country.